HERMESSSignalProcessingSoftware/MicroController/README.md

 # MicroController
 ## Content
-- How to start?
 - What do we do?
 - Used Hardware
 - Used Software
 - Cube
-## How to start?
-At first you need to see the software linked below!
-Follow these steps:
-- Clone the repository
-- Add your name in the file `Kleinstgruppen/autor.tex`
-- - Add your Name with a coma at the end and a new line (hit enter)
-- Create your directory e.g. 'SoftwareDesign'
-- Add your files
-You do not know how to use latex?
-Do you want to learn it?
-Check out the 'Kleinstgruppen/Vorlage',  it is a copy of a bachelorthesis in  LaTex.
-You can also pay attention to the main `.tex` file
 ## What do we do?
 TODO: Write down some content!
 ## Used Hardware